ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 Here are a few CLI commands to get you started.
 In all examples, replace `nickname` with the unique name you gave the pinning service when you added it.

-To pin a CID under under a human-readable name:
+To pin a CID under a human-readable name:

 ```shell
 $ ipfs pin remote add --service=nickname --name=war-and-peace.txt bafybeib32tuqzs2wrc52rdt56cz73sqe3qu2deqdudssspnu4gbezmhig4